The Ultimate Lobster Mushroom Recipe (Plus 2 Bonus Ones)

 3. Add the minced garlic and pepper flakes and saute briefly and carefully so you don’t char the garlic.

-4. Incorporate the sliced lobster mushrooms to the skillet and cook for about 5 minutes or until they become golden brown.
+4. Incorporate the sliced lobster mushrooms into the skillet and cook for about 5 minutes or until they become golden brown.

 5. Pour in the crushed tomatoes and stir.
 Allow the tomato mixture to simmer for about 10 minutes.
 Afterward, pour in the vodka, letting the sauce simmer for another 7-10 minutes.
 This will cook off the alcohol, leaving behind a unique depth of flavor.